reemooshaa/SaudiDevOrg/README.md

  - **Day 42**: Add properties to a property by using (Object.Prototype.property).
  - **Day 43**: Creating arrays.
  - **Day 44**: Creating the Arrays by using new keyword.
+ - **Day 45**: Accessing and reading the array elements through its index.